stevecj/map_with_indifferent_access/README.md

 # MapWithIndifferentAccess

-A wrapper around Hash that treats string and symbol keys as interchangeable.
+A wrapper around Hash that treats String and Symbol keys as interchangeable.

 Note that this gem is still in early development stages and does not yet have any released versions.